Deep Dive – Climate Change Series

 A few years ago, Carl Elefante, former president of the American Institute of Architects, (somewhat) famously said, “The greenest building is the one already built.”
 Why?
 Because a tremendous amount of energy and materials have already gone into making the thing.
 The idea is that you don’t want to demolish it and then build anew.
 Whenever possible, renovate the building.
 In doing this, you’re minimizing the amount of embodied carbon you’re dumping into the atmosphere.

 Elefante and the Economist are making an implicit point regarding municipal climate action plans.
 For a municipality, such as Halifax, to claim it’s a climate leader, yet completely ignore the impact of widespread building demolition, makes a mockery of so-called “climate action.”
 Although there are risks on the horizon in Portland, over the past two decades, the city has taken a different path relative to Halifax.
-Although there are exceptions, they typically preserve the human-scale development they already have to the benefit of the climate and a community that values its built environment.
+Although there are exceptions, Portland typically preserves the human-scale development it already has to the benefit of the climate and a community that values its built environment.

 Widespread Demolition in Halifax Over the Past Two Decades